 As we just discussed, while your ISP may no longer be able to see your internet traffic when using a VPN, the VPN provider can instead see what you’re up to online – or at least that’s possible.

 A good VPN should also ensure that it guards against DNS leaks – where data about your online activities leaks out of the VPN’s encrypted tunnel – and it should use a kill switch in its app.
-A kill switch steps in to save your privacy and stop data being sent out unprotected if the VPN connection drops (as with any bit of software, misfires can happen if you’re unlucky).
+A kill switch steps in to save your privacy and stop data from being sent out unprotected if the VPN connection drops (as with any bit of software, misfires can happen if you’re unlucky).

 Any well-thought-of VPN will have all this, and we do the hard work for you, scrutinizing apps and privacy policies alike in our VPN reviews to ensure that these vital features are present (or to call them out if they’re not).